Camille Verhœven series

 Camille Verhœven series is an oeuvre of the crime genre by French author Pierre Lemaitre.
-The books initially written in French have been translated to English.
+The books initially written in French have been translated into English.
 The first three books in the series have been nominated to the shortlist in CWA International Dagger award and two have garnered the prestigious award.

 About the author

 Pierre Lemaitre (born 19 April 1951 in Paris) is a Prix Goncourt-winning French author and a screenwriter.
-His first novel to be translated into English, Alex, is a translation of the French book of the same title, it won the CWA International Dagger for best crime novel of 2013.[1][3]
+His first novel to be translated into English, Alex, is a translation of the French book of the same title, it won the CWA International Dagger for best crime novel of 2013.
 In November 2013, he was awarded the Prix Goncourt, France's top literary prize, for Au revoir là-haut, an epic about World War I. His novel Camille won the CWA International Dagger in 2015.